Bermuda Militia Infantry: Disbandment

 The Bermuda Militia contingent returned to Bermuda from Egypt aboard the MT Highland Monarch on 5 January, 1946.
 Soldiers (Sergeants W.H.
 Outerbridge and H.R.
 Robinson) from the BMI, along with soldiers from the other Bermudian territorials, marched as a contingent to represent Bermuda in the London Victory Celebrations of 1946, which was to be the final duty for the BMI and BVE.
 The Contingent left Bermuda on the 10 May, 1946, travelling to New York City on a BOAC flight, and onward to England aboard the Queen Mary.
 It was greeted at Southampton by the city's Mayor.
 After marching between contingents from Aden and Ceylon in the Victory March on the 8 June, 1946, the contingent departed for Bermuda on the 23 June, sailing to Halifax, NS, aboard the Aquitania, and completing the journey via BOAC.
 The Contingent members were all placed on the Reserve on their return.

 The BMI and the BVE, as well as the Home Guard, were all permanently disbanded after the war.
 "B" Company, BMI, was disbanded on the 27 July, 1945, and its personnel absorbed into "A" Company, which was itself disbanded on the 1 March, 1946, with its personnel absorbed into the BMA's St. David's Battery.
 The BMA and the BVRC were both reduced to skeleton staffs with their personnel moved onto the Reserve, but were built back up in 1951 through new recruitment.
 In 1953, the coastal artillery in Bermuda was removed from use.
-The BMA converted to the infantry role, but was not retitled, and continued to wear the Royal Artillery uniform and cap badge until 1965, when it was amalgamated with the Bermuda Rifles (as the BVRC had been re-titled) to form the Bermuda Regiment.
+The BMA converted to the infantry role, but was not retitled, and continued to wear the Royal Artillery uniform and cap badge until 1965, when it was amalgamated with the Bermuda Rifles (as the BVRC had been re-titled) to form the Bermuda Regiment (since 2015, the Royal Bermuda Regiment).